MAPIRlab/gaden/README.md

 `git clone --recurse-submodules git@github.com:MAPIRlab/gaden.git src/gaden`

-It is important that you include the --recursive option, as the gaden repository includes submodules. if you already cloned in a non-recursive manner you can fix the problem by running
+It is important that you include the `--recurse-submodules` option, as the gaden repository includes submodules. if you already cloned in a non-recursive manner you can fix the problem by running

 `git submodule update --init --recursive`